Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Background on Vision-Language-Action-Enabled Robots

-As Figure~\ref{fig:VLA-arch} depicts, every VLA model is composed of a multi-stage architecture, encompassing perception, reasoning, and control.
+As Figure~\ref{fig:VLA-arch} depicts,VLA-enabled robots comprise three main modules and a user-provided instruction.
+First, the Sensors module reafs information from the environment, including visual observations captured by the head camera and the robot's internal state obtained through proprioceptive sensors.
+These observations, together with the user instruction, are provided as input to the VLA module, which is responsible for generating the actions required to accomplish the specified task.
+Within the VLA module, dedicated encoders process visual observations, proprioceptive data, and natural language instructions to produce representations that can be jointly interpreted by the Vision-Language Model.
+Based on these representations, a Diffusion Transformer generates the sequence of actions to be executed by the robot.
+The generated actions are then passed to the Low-Level Control and Actuation module, which translates them into actuator commands and executes them on the robot.
+The motion controller ensures that the generated commands satisfy platform-specific constraints, such as velocity limits and joint range restrictions, before forwarding them to the actuators.By having a closer look to the controller (i.e., the VLA model) of a VLA-enabled robot, we can see that it operates through an integrated pipeline encompassing perception, reasoning, and control.
 Given an observation $o_t = \left[I^t_1,\, I^t_2,\, \dots,\, I^t_n,\, \ell_t,\, q_t\right]$, which includes $n$ RGB images ($I^t_n$), a language instruction ($\ell_t$), and the robot's proprioceptive state ($q_t$), the visual encoder first processes the image into feature maps that capture both local structure and global context, while the language encoder converts the instruction into a dense semantic embedding.
-Simultaneously, the robot’s proprioceptive state is passed through an encoder that extracts relevant internal state features.
+Simultaneously, the robot's proprioceptive state is passed through an encoder that extracts relevant internal state features.
 These embeddings are projected into a shared latent space, aligning linguistic tokens with relevant visual regions and robotic states.
 From this mixed representation, the action decoder outputs an action chunk $A_t = \left[a_t,\, a_{t+1},\, \dots,\, a_{t+H-1}\right]$, where each $a_{t+h}$ is a multidimensional control signal defined as $a_{t+h} = \left[a_{t+h,1},\, a_{t+h,2},\, \dots,\, a_{t+h,D}\right]$, with $D$ denoting the total number of control dimensions.
-Specifically in most VLA models this is a seven-dimensional control signal: three dimensions for position ($x, y, z$), three dimensions for orientation ($roll, pitch, yaw$), and one dimension for opening of the gripper.
+Specifically, in most VLA models this is a seven-dimensional control signal: three dimensions for position ($x, y, z$), three dimensions for orientation ($roll, pitch, yaw$), and one dimension for opening of the gripper.
 Note that the action chunk size $H$, called action horizon, is variable across models; for instance, the action horizon of the \pimodel{} model is up to 50 actions~\cite{black2024pi0visionlanguageactionflowmodel}.

 Recent VLA models~\cite{nvidia2025gr00tn1openfoundation, black2024pi0visionlanguageactionflowmodel} introduced a diffusion-based denoising process before providing the actions.
 In these types of models, the action chunk $A_t$ output by the VLA model is refined through a denoising diffusion process.
 This process involves iteratively removing noise from the initial action prediction using contextual information extracted from the representation of the visual input, language instruction, and proprioceptive state (i.e., $o_t$).
 Rather than sampling entire trajectories from scratch, the diffusion module acts as a post-processing step that enhances the base model outputs by steering them to more plausible regions of the action space.
 This approach has been shown to improve generalization in complex scenes and to increase robustness by reducing error accumulation in longer-horizon tasks~\cite{black2024pi0visionlanguageactionflowmodel,zhao2023learning, nvidia2025gr00tn1openfoundation}.